 Representative Legal Matters

-- Advised Carlsbergon its overseas investment strategy, including the USD 1.2 billion takeover of Baltika in Russia and its on-going investment in Habeco in Vietnam.
+Carlsberg on its overseas investment strategy, including the USD 1.2 billion takeover offer for Baltika in Russia and its on-going investment in Habeco in Vietnam.

-- BAT on the expansion of its business into new markets, including Russia, Poland, Hungary and, most recently, Bulgaria through the acquisition of Bulgartabac.
+BAT on the expansion of its business into new markets, including Russia, Poland, Hungary and, most recently, in Bulgaria through the acquisition of Bulgartabac.

-- Advised FedEx on its strategy for the development of its European express business, through the intervention to disrupt UPS' takeover offer for TNT Express and then leading FedEx's successful follow on USD 4.8 billion takeover offer for TNT Express.
+FedEx on the strategy for the development of its European express business, through the intervention to disrupt UPS' takeover offer for TNT Express and then leading FedEx's successful follow on USD 4.8 billion takeover offer for TNT Express.

-- Advised Cargillon its two largest transactions to date, its USD 2.1 billion acquisition of global animal feed business, Provimi, from Permira and its USD 1.35 billion acquisition of global fish food provider, EWOS, from Bain Capital and Altor.
+Cargill on its two largest transactions to date, its USD 2.1 billion acquisition of global animal feed business, Provemi, from Permira and its USD 1.35 billion acquisition of global fish food provider, EWOS, from Bain Capital and Altor.